raspberrypilearning/lost-in-space/en/step_7.md

-## Step 5: Shining stars
+## Step 5: Shining star

 Let's combine loops to make a shining star.

-+ Add a star sprite to your animation.
++ Add a 'star' sprite to your animation.

 	![Adding a star sprite](images/space-star-sprite.png)